martinowren/itera-workshop-firebase/__tasks__/part3/README.md

 ## Task 3: Host the application on the cloud ☁️
 With our app fairly secure, we can start thinking about deploying it to the world wide web and play with our friends remote 👭👬 Firebase Hosting makes this very simple!

 ℹ️ Read the [official documentation](https://firebase.google.com/docs/hosting) for more information on how Firebase Hosting works.

 1. First, we want to initialize Firebase on the project.
 We need to have the Firebase CLI installed first.
-Install it with npm using the following command in a terminal: `npm install -g firebase-tools`
+Install it with npm using the following command in a terminal: `npm install -g firebase-tools`.
+You might need to run this command with `sudo` since this command installs firebase tools globally on your computer.

 2. Login to your Firebase account with the command `firebase login` so that Firebase CLI can retrieve information from your project.